DavidTausend/aws-bootcamp-cruddur-2023/journal/week1.md

 You can monitor the health of your containers using the docker ps command, which will show the status of the health checks.
 For example, if the health check for my-service is failing, the output of docker ps might look like this:

-CONTAINER ID   IMAGE            COMMAND                  CREATED          STATUS                     PORTS      NAMES 1234567890ab   my-image:latest  "my-service start"       5 minutes ago    Up 5 minutes (unhealthy)   8080/tcp   my-service
+CONTAINER ID   IMAGE            COMMAND                  CREATED          STATUS                     PORTS      NAMES 1234567890ab   image:latest  "my-service start"       5 minutes ago    Up 5 minutes (unhealthy)   8080/tcp     service

 ## The best practices for Dockerfiles